MANO-B/MicroSEC/README.md

     ID001-1:579185f represents that the read ID is ID001-1:579185 and the read was mapped to the forward strand.
     ID008-1:1953407r represents that the read ID is ID008-1:1953407 and the read was mapped to the reverse strand.
 - Mut
-    ".;A;N#" reapresents the mutation pattern: "reference base";"altered to A";"other alterations"
+    ".;A;N#" represents the mutation pattern: "reference base";"altered to A";"other alterations"
     ".;.+ACACACAC;.-ACAC;N" reapresents the mutation pattern: "reference base";"insertion ACACACAC";"deletion ACAC";"other alterations"

 ### File 4: sample information tsv file